alifma/pos-backend/readme.md

 # Backend POS
 Backend for Point of Sales Application with database relation of 3 tables

+## Deployment
+> This Application currently online, you can send me an email if you want to check the backend ;)

+## API Documentation
+> You can check Postman API Documentation [Here](https://documenter.getpostman.com/view/10242708/TW6xooDA)

 ## Application Instalation
 1. Make sure you already have Redis installed on your machine
 2. Clone POS-Backend Repository